 When it comes to web performance, people are always discussing different optimizations in which you can speed up your website.
-One aspect unfortunately though that is quite frequently overlooked is how mobile devices come into this equation.
-In today’s post we want to show you why it is important to utilize, what we call a mobile CDN, and how it can help ensure fast load times across all devices, whether they be desktops, laptops, or mobile phones.
+One aspect, unfortunately, that is quite frequently overlooked is how mobile devices come into this equation.
+In today's post, we want to show you why it is important to utilize, what we call a mobile CDN, and how it can help ensure fast load times across all devices, whether they be desktops, laptops, or mobile phones.
 Mobile is changing the way we need to think about the web.

-According to Similar Web’s State of Mobile Web US 2015 report, roughly 56 percent of consumer traffic to the leading US websites is now from mobile devices.
-A lot of businesses sometimes don’t realize just how much mobile traffic they might be getting.
+According to Similar Web, about 57 percent of customer traffic in the United States comes from mobile devices (as of September 2022).
+A lot of businesses sometimes don't realize just how much mobile traffic they might be getting.
 While this can vary quite a bit in different categories, it is always important to check yourself in analytics.
 If over half of your traffic is from mobile devices, that might mean you need a whole different mindset when testing your site.
 In that scenario, you might even want to spend more time optimizing mobile than you do desktop.

-We decided to pool three random websites ourselves, all in different categories and or markets, to see just how much web traffic was coming from mobile devices verses desktop.
-You can easily do this in Google Analytics by digging into the “Mobile Overview” under Audiences.
+We decided to pool three random websites ourselves, all in different categories and or markets, to see just how much web traffic was coming from mobile devices versus desktops.
+You can easily do this in Google Analytics by digging into the "Mobile Overview" under Audiences.

 Website Category: Marketing/Advertising